cometbft/cometbft/spec/mempool/gossip/dog.md

-Function `controllerActions` computes the current `redundancy` level and determines which actions the controller will take by returning an updated controller state and whether the controller should send a `Reset` message:
+Function `controllerActions` computes the current `redundancy` level and determines which actions the controller will take by returning an updated controller state and whether the controller should send a `ResetRoute` message:
 - If no transactions were received during the last iteration, the controller should not react in order to preserve the current state of the routes.
-- If `redundancy` is too low, the controller should request more transactions by sending a `Reset` message to a random peer.
+- If `redundancy` is too low, the controller should request more transactions by sending a `ResetRoute` message to a random peer.
 - If `redundancy` is too high, the controller should signal peers to reduce traffic by temporarily allowing to reply with a `HaveTx` message the next time the node receives a duplicate transaction.
 - If `redundancy` is within acceptable limits, the controller takes no action.